 How to Celebrate International Female Ride Day

-To help you join in on this global phenomenon; to help you make the most of your own local, regional or solo ride on International Female Ride Day (IFRD), we’ve compiled a list of ideas that’ll help to get you started and make the most out of the day.
+To help you join in on this global phenomenon and to make the most of your own local, regional or solo ride on International Female Ride Day (IFRD), we’ve compiled a list of ideas that’ll help to get you started.

 To start this off it is important to know that the only activity imperative to being part of IFRD is to JUST RIDE.
-That has been the slogan; the credo which is the base for IFRD.
-It means, get out there show your beautiful self on a dirt bike, a cruiser, a sport bike, trike or scooter and ride in synchronicity with all women the world over.
+That has been the slogan, the credo which sits at the soul of IFRD, created by expert motorcyclist and woman rider advocate, Vicki Gray.
+It means, get out there show your beautiful self on a dirt bike, a cruiser, a sport bike, trike or scooter while riding in synchronicity with women the world over.

-In addition to this remember that you are the role model on IFRD.
-You in your own unique way inspire others and set examples of the diversity, the fun, the entire penchant women share through this activity, motorcycling.
+In addition to joining in with women around the world, remember that it is you, the role model inspiring other women, on IFRD.
+You in your own unique way inspire others and set an example of the diversity, the fun, and the penchant women share through this activity – motorcycling.

 - Celebrate the social, economic, cultural and motorsport achievements of women riders; visibility and awareness help drive positive change for women, no matter the activity.

-- Declare with passion how you, as an individual or organization help progress motorcycling for women because purposeful action can accelerate gender parity and alter perception; preconceived judgements or notions.
+- Declare with passion how you, as an person or organization help progress motorcycling for women- because purposeful action can accelerate gender parity and alter perception; preconceived judgements or notions.

 So really, there is no wrong way, wrong ride or way to take part in IFRD.